Close Menu

 • Teaches relative pitch, making it excellent for ear training.

-See also YNS Meaning: What It Stands For in Text and Better Alternatives to Use 2025
+See also WTW Meaning: What It Stands For and How to Use It in Text Conversations

 Why Is Solfege Important in Music?